World Heritage Areas

-Woolmers and Brickendon are two neighbouring estates located in northern Tasmania, where convicts were assigned to ‘private masters’ to undertake agricultural work.
+Woolmers and Brickendon are two neighbouring estates located in northern Tasmania, where convicts were assigned to 'private masters' to undertake agricultural work.
 The estates operated as large farming properties with convict labour from the early 1820s until the 1850s.
-See more on Woolmers...
+More on Woolmers...

 Darlington Probation Station (1825-32; 1842-50)

 Darlington Probation Station, located in Maria Island National Park off Tasmania's east coast, initially functioned as a convict station and later as a probation station for male convicts.
 Darlington is the most representative and intact example of a probation station in Australia with 14 convict buildings and substantial ruins in a layout that reflects the key features of the probation system in Van Diemen's Land.
 More on Darlington Probation Station...

 The Cascades Female Factory in South Hobart was separated and hidden from the main colony, yet played a pivotal role in the penal transportation system.
 Approximately 25,000 female convicts were transported to Australia, comprising only 15 to 17 per cent of the convict population.
 However, convict women made an important contribution to the development of the colonies through their labour and their vital role in family formation, ultimately leading to greater social cohesion.
 More on Cascades Female Factory...